 - The employer provides the employee with advance notice of the work stoppage.

-As you can see above, one of the key elements of lay off is providing notice and one of the first questions employees ask in lay off scenarios is can an employer lay you off without notice?
+As you can see above, one of the key elements of lay-off is providing notice.
+One of the first questions employees ask in lay-off scenarios is if an employer can lay you off without notice.

 As an employer, the law states you must provide notice to your employees before laying people off.

-If you don’t provide the temporary layoff form, Ireland’s redundancy legislation provides staff with a possibility of claiming a statutory redundancy payment from your business.
+If you don’t provide the temporary lay-off form, Ireland’s redundancy legislation provides staff with the possibility of claiming a statutory redundancy payment from your business.

 Misinterpreting the law on lay off in Ireland can therefore have costly consequences.

 Before you can lay off staff you should confirm that your employment contract contains a clause giving you the right make lay-offs.

 If employees are laid off from work and there is no lay-off clause in the employment contract, you will need to secure the express agreement of employees to the proposed lay-offs.
 That is unless you can demonstrate that it is custom and practice in your business to implement lay-offs.

 It is also important to ensure that the employment contract specifies that any periods of lay-off are unpaid.
 If you fail to include this vital provision, you risk suffering a lay-off compensation claim for unpaid wages.